Investigation of force-freeness of emerging magnetic fields via application of virial theorem to MHD simulations

 Force-freeness of emerging magnetic fields is a key to reconstructing invisible coronal

-magnetic structure of solar active regions where flares and coronal mass ejections occur.
+magnetic structure of solar active regions where flares and coronal mass ejections could occur.
 We used virial theorem to investigate the force-freeness in emerging flux regions with different magnetic field configurations, which were obtained by performing a series of magnetohydrodynamic simulations with different degrees of field-line twist applied to an emerging flux tube.
 We examined

 Reference